OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/set_solvers.rst

 Solvers for the Sellar Problem
 ----------------------------------

-The Sellar Problem has two components with a cyclic dependency, so a a nonlinear solver is necessary.
+The Sellar Problem has two components with a cyclic dependency, so the appropriate nonlinear solver is necessary.
 We'll use the :ref:`Newton <usr_openmdao.solvers.nl_newton.py>` nonlinear solver, which requires derivatives so we'll also use the :ref:`Direct <usr_openmdao.solvers.ln_direct.py>` linear solver